mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Table-Of-Contents.md

 ## Part 0: Introduction
 * Who I Am
 * Why I Am Writing This
+* Why This Machine
+  * Another benefit to the model's abstractness is that you can view real world events through the model and gain insight.
+Academics loves criticing media through different lenses.
+Little Woman through a Marxist lens; Economics through a Keynsian lens, Austrian, or Chicagoian lens.
+This is another lens you can view reality through.
 * Logic
 * Proofs
 * Chained Proofs